Mr. PlayasMexico's Insider Beach Guide

 Bay Boat Tour

-The standard offering: a catamaran or panga that visits three to five bays over four to five hours, with snorkel stops, open bar (usually), and time on a beach or two.
-These tours range from perfectly fine to genuinely good depending on the operator.
+The standard offering: a catamaran or panga visiting three to five bays over four to five hours, with snorkel stops and time on a beach.
+These range from perfectly fine to genuinely good depending on the operator.
 Book through a dive shop or reputable tour operator rather than the beach hustlers at Santa Cruz marina.
-The difference in organization, equipment quality, and guide knowledge is significant.
+The difference in equipment quality and guide knowledge is significant.

 Scuba Diving

-Huatulco has more dive sites and better established dive infrastructure than anywhere else on the Oaxacan coast.
-The sites include rocky reefs, a couple of wrecks, and a marine canyon at El Bajo that is the most interesting dive in the system.
-Visibility averages 20–30 feet but can reach 50+ feet in the dry season.
-The marine life includes rays, moray eels, pufferfish, and the same reef fish community you find snorkeling at La Entrega — at greater depth and in more complex terrain.
-Several dive shops in Santa Cruz and La Crucecita are PADI certified.
+Huatulco has more dive sites and better-established dive infrastructure than anywhere else on the Oaxacan coast.
+Sites include rocky reefs, a couple of wrecks, and a marine canyon at El Bajo that is the most interesting dive in the system.
+Visibility averages 20–30 feet but can reach 50+ in dry season.
+Several PADI-certified dive shops operate from Santa Cruz and La Crucecita.
+Two-tank dives run $70–90 USD.

 Coffee Tour

-One of the underused activities in Huatulco and the one that connects visitors most directly to the broader Oaxacan context.
+One of the most underused activities in Huatulco and the one that connects visitors most directly to the broader Oaxacan context.
 The mountains above Huatulco produce high-altitude shade-grown coffee that has developed a real reputation among specialty buyers.
-Several farms offer tours that include the full process from harvesting to roasting to cupping, usually combined with a visit to a local community and a meal.
-Half-day or full-day options.
+Several farms offer half-day or full-day tours covering the full process from harvest to roasting to cupping, usually combined with a community visit and a meal.
 Book ahead — the better farms have limited capacity.

-Huatulco has several all-inclusive properties concentrated in Tangolunda.
-The math works for travelers who want simplicity and are going to stay put on the beach.
-What you lose: the ability to eat in La Crucecita at local prices, the flexibility to take a boat to Chachacual without coordinating through the resort, and the general experience of a destination rather than a facility.
+Huatulco has several all-inclusive properties in Tangolunda.
+The math works for travelers who want simplicity and plan to stay put on the beach.
+What you lose: the ability to eat in La Crucecita at local prices, flexibility to reach Chachacual without coordinating through the resort, and the general experience of a destination rather than a facility.
 If you are reading Mr. Playas, you probably do not want the all-inclusive.
-But if you want it, Huatulco is one of the few Pacific coast destinations where it genuinely makes geographic sense. .
+But if you want it, Huatulco is one of the few Pacific destinations where it makes geographic sense.

 Where to Eat